ghapplets/getting-started/README.md

 # What problem are we trying to solve?
 We need a solution that allows our SI partners to automate SDLC workflows based on industry vertical needs.
 These workflows and toolchains are currently being called _blueprints_ inside our partner community.

 Currently, integrating GitHub Enterprise into the SDLC requires the assumption that **every** SDLC workflow begins on GitHub Enterprise.
 Our business partners see GitHub Enterprise as one of many products inside their customer's overall toolchain purchase.
-As GitHub Enterprise evolves into a **Platform**, we need a way to simplify building integrations and workflows that can connect the overall SDLC.
+As GitHub Enterprise evolves into a **Platform**, we need a way to simplify building integrations and workflows that can establish an integrated SDLC toolchain.

 _This is not a GitHub product and will not be supported by GitHub.
 The goal is for our SIs to perform the development and delivery of these workflows with guidance from the GitHub Partners team_